develit-io/nuxt-sentry/README.md

 The `clientSdk` object is passed directly to the Sentry SDK.
 It consists of the properties specified in the [Sentry documentation here](https://docs.sentry.io/platforms/javascript/configuration/options/).

-The `disableIntegrations` object takes a key of the integration name and a boolean value to enable or disable the integration.
-[See more details here](#disabling-integrations)
+The `clientIntegrations` object takes a key of the integration name and either a boolean value or the integration configuration.
+[See more details here](#configuring-integrations)

 Runtime config: